When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 In macro photography, focus entails much more than clarity or the ability to see what one is looking at.
 Concentration can enhance a subject by isolating it from or blending it into its environment.

-Proper focus can draw the viewer in and elicit an emotional response from them.
-Whatever subject matter you choose to photograph with macro photography, the focus has the potential to work in your favor or against you.
+Proper focus can draw the viewer in and elicit an emotional response.
+Whatever subject matter you choose to photograph with macro photography, the focus can work in your favor or against you.

 Final Thoughts